adamlink-nl/dataconverters/README.md

 ## Cultural Heritage Datasets

 ### /am/ Amsterdam Museum - museumobjects (paintings, drawsings, etches ...)
+The complete collection

 ### /oba/ Public Library - publications (mainly books)
-Selection of the complete collection
+Selection of the collection, with publication about Amsterdam

 ## Converting into AdamLink